DavidVentura/blog/blog/raw/option-rom/POST.md

 UEFI does not have built-in drivers for our custom GPU, but it allows for PCI devices to bring their own driver packaged in something called an [Option ROM](https://en.wikipedia.org/wiki/Option_ROM).

-The format for an option rom is just 64 bytes of headers (split in two), followed by the driver's executable, in {^PE|Portable Executable} format:
+The format for an option rom is defined by two data structures, a 28-byte-long PCI Option ROM and a 24-byte-long PCI Data Structure ("PCIR"), followed by the driver's executable which must be in {^PE|Portable Executable} format:

 <img src="/images/optionrom/headers.svg" style="margin: 0px auto; width: 100%; max-width: 30rem" />